FlavScents AInsights Entry for Ethyl Myristate (CAS: 124-06-1)

 5. Use in Fragrances

-In the fragrance industry, ethyl myristate is used in various fragrance families, including floral, fruity, and gourmand.
-It acts as a modifier, providing a creamy, smooth base note that enhances the overall fragrance profile.
-Typical concentration ranges in fragrance formulations are from 0.1% to 5%, depending on the desired effect.
+Ethyl myristate is utilized in fragrance formulations for its ability to impart a soft, waxy, and slightly fruity note.
+It is commonly found in fragrance families such as floral, fruity, and gourmand.
+The compound acts as a modifier, providing subtlety and enhancing the longevity of the fragrance.
+Typical concentration ranges in fragrance products are from 0.1% to 1%, depending on the desired effect.
 Ethyl myristate contributes primarily to the middle and base notes due to its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts